k-Ary spanning trees contained in tournaments: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by National Natural Science Foundation of China (No. 11771221 and 11811540390), Natural Science Foundation of Tianjin (No.~17JCQNJC00300) and the China-Slovenia bilateral project ``Some topics in modern graph theory" (No. 12-6).
+The authors would like to thank the two referees and the editor for their valuable suggestions and comments.
+This work was partially supported by the National Natural Science Foundation of China (No. 11922112) and the Fundamental Research Funds for the Central Universities.